Ranjan14/Age_checker/README.md

 # Age_checker
-This will give your age.
+Here is a code to check your age...